CSSUoB/cssuob.github.io/tex.md

   - name: Christmas TeX
     path: tex_christmas.png
+    description: >
-    description: TeX wearing a Santa hat and wrapped with fairy lights.
+      TeX wearing a Santa hat and wrapped with fairy lights.
 Stickers of Christmas TeX are handed out at our Christmas meal.
     ratio: 1.087

   - name: Ball TeX
     path: tex_ball.png
-    description: .
+    description: TeX with a tux!
+Stickers of Ball TeX are handed out at the CSS Ball.
     ratio: 1.087

   - name: Pride TeX
     path: tex_pride.png
-    description: .
+    description: >
+      TeX holding a pride flag.
+If you didn't know, TeX is non-binary and uses they/them pronouns.
+      Stickers are handed out at our pride events.
     ratio: 1.087

   - name: BBQ TeX
     path: tex_bbq.png
-    description: .
+    description: >
+      Chef TeX at the annual CSS BBQ.
+Stickers are handed out at our BBQ events.
     ratio: 1.127

   - name: Graduation TeX
     path: tex_graduation.png
-    description: .
+    description: >
+      TeX graduating from university.
+Stickers are given at graduation to those graduating each year.
     ratio: 1.042

   - name: Old Joe TeX
     path: tex_old-joe.png
-    description: .
+    description: >
+      TeX masquerading as Old Joe.
+Stickers are handed out as a prize for completing the scavenger hunt.
     ratio: 0.704

   - name: Megaphone TeX
-    path: tex_graduation.png
+    path: tex_megaphone.png
-    description: .
+    description: TeX holding a megaphone.
+We use this for our publicity.
     ratio: 1.326

   - name: Halloween TeX
     path: tex_halloween.png
-    description: .
+    description: TeX under a white cloth pretending to be a ghost.
+Currently, this isn't used anywhere.
     ratio: 1.087

   - name: Speech TeX
     path: tex_speech.png
-    description: .
+    description: TeX with a speech bubble.
+Currently, this isn't used anywhere.
     ratio: 1.130

   - name: Ballot TeX
     path: tex_ballot.png
-    description: .
+    description: >
+      TeX exercising their democratic rights as a CSS member.
+Stickers are handed out at our AGM.
     ratio: 1.109

 ---